fbpx

 For direct deposits and wire transfers from US banks to IBRK, you will be able to invest or convert the funds to shekels immediately once they arrive in IBKR.
 You will only be able to withdraw those shekels to your Israeli account after 3 business days.

-To avoid long holding periods (45 days!!), make sure all transfers to IBKR are initiated from the bank you are transferring money out of and not from within the IBKR portal – do not use the “(ACH) Transfer Initiated at IBKR” option listed on your IBKR account.
+To avoid long holding periods on withdrawals (44 days!!), make sure all transfers to IBKR are initiated from the bank you are transferring money out of and not from within the IBKR portal.
+Do not use the “(ACH) Transfer Initiated at IBKR” or “Link a new bank account” option if you plan to withdraw the funds to an Israeli bank account in the near future.
 For a full breakdown of the different deposit options and required holding periods, click here.

 How do I set a limit order?